 Video – George Best’s performance in Man Utd’s victory over Spurs 1970

-George Best also featured in United’s 1973 Daily Express 5-a-side team after recently returning from a self inflicted absence from playing for the side.
+George Best also featured in United’s 1973 Daily Express 5-A-Side football team after recently returning from a self inflicted absence from playing for the side.
 He was sharing a room with Lou Macari in the teams London Hotel, they both checked in then George decided to go out.
 He was due to meet some Far East executives in reception, from a Japanese clothing company a deal worth £100,000 to Best.
 A considerable amount then.
 He asked Lou to tell them he wouldn’t be back, he couldn’t be bothered to meet them.
 Macari said ‘I couldn’t get my head around it, but that was George’.
 Only six weeks later Best walked out on the club for the last time.

 The gifted Colin Bell of Manchester City remarkably played for England in Amsterdam only the night before the 1969 tournament.
 He recalled City’s win in his autobiography ‘Reluctant Hero’ saying ‘when we were invited to play in the Daily Express five a side Tournament at Wembley Arena, we went there to win.
 Eight of us made the trip, including Oakey, Doyley, Glyn and Neil Young with Dave Ewing as our coach.